dar-kow/Portfolio/client/src/pages/how-i-do-it/test-architecture-en.md

     TestExecution --> ReportGen[Report Generation]
     ReportGen --> End([End])
 ```

-My approach to automated testing is based on the vertical slice architecture, which organizes code by functionality instead of technical layers.
-This ensures that all test components related to a specific functionality are grouped together, which increases readability and ease of code maintenance.
+My approach to automated testing is based on a hybrid architecture combining the concepts of Vertical Slice and Page Object Model (POM).
+It's important to distinguish between these two concepts:

+- **Vertical Slice Architecture** is an application architecture pattern that organizes code by business functionality (vertically) rather than by technical layers (horizontally).
+Traditionally, it's used in application development, not in testing.

+- **Page Object Model (POM)** is a classic design pattern in automated testing where each page of the application is represented as a separate class with methods to interact with the elements on that page.

+My approach combines these concepts: I organize test code around business functionalities (as in Vertical Slice), but within each functionality, I apply a structure similar to POM with a clear separation of responsibilities.

 #### Project Structure